yrashish/Introduction-to-Kubernetes-Static-Analysis-Tools/README.md

 # Introduction to Kubernetes Static Analysis Tools

-Kubernetes emerged as a defacto framework for container orchestration.
-If you are running your application workloads on Kubernetes, then you know that Kubernetes manifests are the bread and butter of your cluster.
-Hence it is vital to ensure that we are not introducing vulnerability due to misconfiguration.
-To avoid any surprises in production, we should perform the static code analysis of Kubernetes manifests written in YAML the same way we do with other programming languages before the deployment.
-Yet you will find Kubernetes production deployments where Kubernetes configuration issues or potential security threats are discovered after the deployment.
+Kubernetes has become the leading framework for container orchestration.
+For those who use Kubernetes to manage their application workloads, it is essential to understand the importance of Kubernetes manifests, which serve as the foundation of the cluster.
+As misconfigurations in these manifests can introduce vulnerabilities, it is crucial to conduct a static code analysis of the YAML-based Kubernetes manifests prior to deployment.
+Despite this, some Kubernetes production deployments still experience configuration issues and security threats post-deployment.

 This article will explore five different Kubernetes static code analysis alternatives you can use to scan, analyze, and recommend best practices to create a secure and stable Kubernetes environment.